jdyen/FREE/Readme.md

 # Function Regression in Ecology and Evolution (FREE)

-This README is for the R package FREE (Function Regression in Ecology and Evolution).
-Yen JDL, et al. (in press) Function regression in ecology and evolution.
-Methods in Ecology and Evolution.
+This README is for the R package FREE (Function Regression in Ecology and Evolution) (see also Yen JDL, et al. (in press) Function regression in ecology and evolution.
+Methods in Ecology and Evolution).

 Copyright &copy; 2014, Jian Yen